dkanda/epic-secret-santa/README.md

+# Explaination
+This is a fork of santa-land's [secret santa](https://github.com/santa-land/secret-santa).
+I wanted to tailor things to my family.
+I added the abilty for a user to add a password so no one can snoop on their matches.

 # Overview
 Secret Santa :santa: is a Western Christmas tradition in which members of a group or community :family:are randomly assigned a person to whom they anonymously :alien: give a gift :gift:.
 This is a MEAN stack app for secret Santa.